Claim: The planned cover for a hip-hop album due to be released in November 2001 depicted an exploding World Trade Center.

 I came up with the idea with the photographer.
-We took the pictures onThe cover art was only preliminary, however, and the album was not due to be released until November.
-The artwork has been pulled from the web site of the group's label
+We took the pictures onThe cover art was only preliminary, however, and after the September 2001 terrorist attacks on the U.S., the artwork was pulled from the web site of the group's label

-Note that the although the World Trade Center towers were used for the picture, the New York skyline is not visible, nor are any airplanes shown crashing into the towers.
+Although the image of World Trade Center towers billowing smoke and flame were used as a backdrop for the original artwork, the New York skyline was not visible in the image, nor were any airplanes shown crashing into the towers.
 The artwork was merely intended to depict the destruction of a generic "tall building" and thus was not a harbinger of recent events, although by coincidence it did prove to be disturbingly congruent with the horrors of

-Finally, the New York indie electronic duo I Am the World Trade Center are shortening their name to
+Finally, the New York indie electronic duo I Am the World Trade Center temporarily shortened their name to

 Album Cover of WTC Blast Pulled (CNN)